 Like most species of bettas, the imbellis is not compatible with a community tank.
 This is due to its territorial and aggressive nature.

 However, it is possible to pair the imbellis with others of its species.
-To reduce the chances Irving fighting and aggressive behavior a larger tank is recommended.
+To reduce the chances of in-fighting and aggressive behavior, a larger tank is recommended.
 This will ensure that enough space is given to the imbellis and reduces the chances of aggressive behavior.

 Peaceful, schooling species such as neon tetras are a good choice.
 Bottom feeders, like plecos, can be tolerated by most betta fish.
 Always monitor behavior to confirm compatibility.